Kronos-Integration/interceptor-object-data-processor-row/README.md

 *   `content`  the content hash to be validated.

 Returns **any** error an error object if the given value is not a valid date

+## getProperty

+Some of the values may be directly the value or could be an object with different addidtional properties.
+So to get the expected value it must be checked if the property is an object or not.
+If it is an object the real value is stored in the object under the property 'val'.
+See the json fieldDefinition.

+### Parameters

+*   `fieldDefinition`  The field_definition
+*   `fieldTypePropertyName`  The name of the property.
+This property is under the fieldType
+*   `propertyName`  The name of the property.
+This property is a sibling of fieldTypeOnly one of the property names should be given

+## getSeverity

+Returns the severity for a check property.
+The severity may be defined globaly for the complete field, but also may be defined on a per check basis

+### Parameters

+*   `fieldDefinition`  The field_definition
+*   `fieldTypePropertyName`  The name of the property.
+This property is under the fieldType
+*   `propertyName`  The name of the property.
+This property is a sibling of fieldTypeOnly one of the property names should be given

+## getFieldType

+Returns the severity for a check property.
+The severity may be defined globaly for the complete field, but also may be defined on a per check basis

+### Parameters

+*   `fieldDefinition`  The field_definition

 ## createChecks